Pinnata/pinnata-contracts-celo/README.md

 ## Oracle

-Prices are determined in ETH.
+Prices are determined in CELO.

-- For regular assets, asset prices can be derived from Uniswap pool (with WETH), or Keep3r.
+- For regular assets, asset prices can be derived from Ubeswap pool (with WETH), or Keep3r.
 - For LP tokens, asset prices will determine the optimal reserve proportion of the underlying assets, which are then used to compute the value of LP tokens.
 See `UniswapV2Oracle.sol` for example implementation.